uccross/ssdbm2019/index.md

 #### Custom Querying ####

-- Vahid Ghadakchi, Abtin Khodadadi and Arash Termehchy. **Answering Keyword Queries Using Effective Subsets**
+- Vahid Ghadakchi, Abtin Khodadadi and Arash Termehchy. **Less Data Delivers Higher Search Effectiveness for Keyword Queries**
 - Jochem Kuijpers, George H. L. Fletcher, Tobias Lindaaker and Nikolay Yakovets. **An Experimental Study of Context-Free Path Query Evaluation Methods**
 - Joseph Vinish Dsilva, Florestan De Moor and Bettina Kemme. **Keep Your Host Language Object and Also Query it: A Case for SQL Query Support in RDBMS for Host Language Objects**